tinacms/tina-graphql-gateway/packages/client/readme.md

 Now that we have a working GraphQL server with our local content, let's use it within our site

 ### Using the data within our Next.JS site

-This section assumes you have a working Next.JS site.

 Install the TinaCMS depedencies: